LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/EXTERNAL_PROPRIETARY_PolicyTableUpdate_Sequence_TRS.md

 SDL must

 forward OnSystemRequest(request_type=PROPRIETARY, url, timeout, appID) with encrypted PTS snapshot as a hybrid data to mobile application with `appID` value.
-`fileType` must be assigned as "JSON" in mobile app notification.

 Note1: In case OnSystemRequest() is sent with "default appID" number, SDL must forward the notification with encrypted PTS snapshot as a hybrid data to connected mobile application `appID`
 Note2: SDL resends the `url` parameter to mobile app via OnSystemRequest only in case it receives `url` parameter within BasicCommunication.OnSystemRequest from SyncPManager (HMI_API).